Big Water, Big Fish

 Rapala J-13 is a great Nipigon River salmon lure.
 (Photo credit: Gord Ellis)

 Salmon tackle should be on the heavier side of life.
 I'm not talking tuna action.
 An 8- or 9-foot rod with a baitcasting reel loaded with 15-pound monofilament is about perfect.
 The rod needs to be tough.
 Especially if you are using rod holders.
-I've had some very nice graphite rods blow up in holders when salmon took hold in current.
-Strong and flexible is good.
+I've had some very nice graphite rods blow up in holders when salmon took hold in the current.
+Being strong and flexible is good.
 Make sure your metal clips that attach the lures are top-notch as well.
 Salmon in the heavy current of the Nipigon will use their size to break you off.

 For sheer thrills and action, chinook salmon fishing on the Nipigon River is tough to beat.
 The bonus payoff is on the barbecue, where that delicious wild salmon will make a lot of people very happy.